tedee-com/tedee-api-doc/docs/source/howtos/manage-access-links.rst

 You can always update the access link.
 You can change the name, description, devices assigned to the access link, and the time period the access link is valid.

-To update an access link, you need to send a PATCH request to the following endpoint:
+To update an access link, you need to send a PATCH request using :doc:`Update organization access link <../endpoints/organizationaccesslinks/update>` endpoint:

 .. code-block:: sh